toommyliu/rotmg-blog-webhook/README.md

 # rotmg-blog-webhook

-webhook for catching blog posts from the rotmg blog
+webhook for blog posts on the rotmg blog (*discord already has this feature but this serves as an alternative for those not in the rotmg discord server*)

+# setup
+- create webhook
+- update .env
+- compile and run